Hat Creek in Lassen country California

 Best flows

 Use USGS 11355500 as a trend tool, not a magic Powerhouse 2 number.
-Stable or gently falling flow is the cleanest signal for technical dry-fly and light-nymph plans; a sudden bump, strong wind, or off-color water should push you toward riffles, shorter sessions, or a different river.
+Stable or gently falling flow is the cleanest signal for technical dry-fly and light-nymph plans.
+A sudden bump, strong wind, or off-color water should push you toward riffles, shorter sessions, or a different river.

-When to skip
+When to leave

 Local plan